jbnicolai/Logful/README.md

 ### Included handlers

-- `stdout` - send messages to the console
+- `console` - send messages to the console
 - `file` - log messages to a log file
 - `syslog` - send messages to Syslog